 In this paper, we presented a fully automatic aorta segmentation and valve landmark detection system in C-arm CT with applications to transcatheter aortic valve implantation (TAVI).
-The system is very fast and on average, taking only 1.1 seconds to process a volume.
+The system is very fast, on average, taking only 1.1 s to process a volume.
 It is fully automatic and robust under all kinds of variations observed in a real clinical setting, including changes in the field-of-view, contrast agent injection, scan timing, and aortic valve regurgitation.
 In practice, landmark adjustments are only rarely done by the user.
 The initial clinical trials have demonstrated the usefulness of our system in the TAVI workflow, e.g., providing a proper angulation to avoid large tilting of a prosthetic valve after deployment.
-Hundreds of TAVI procedures have been performed under the guidance of our system and live demos on real patients have been presented at several clinical conferences [58]-[60].
-Please refer to the supplemental video for the application of our system in a real TAVI procedure.
+Hundreds of TAVI procedures have been performed with our system and live demos have been presented at several clinical conferences [58]-[60].

-A valuable extension of our system would be the integration of pre-operative conventional CT images into the TAVI workflow.
+A valuable extension of our system would be the integration of preoperative conventional CT images into the TAVI workflow.
 Our segmentation approach is generic, therefore can be extended easily to other imaging modalities by simple retraining, without any manual parameter tuning.
 A similar automatic detection and segmentation system has been built on cardiac CT data for surgical planning.
-Robust 2D/3D registration of the CT model onto real-time fluoroscopy is required to use CT for visual guidance.
+Robust 2-D/3-D registration of the CT model onto real-time fluoroscopy is required to use CT for visual guidance.
 An automatic registration algorithm has been proposed and the preliminary results are promising [61].
 Currently, it is under system integration for clinical evaluation.